The Bakeries Locals Love in San Miguel de Allende

 Panio Bakery on Correo

-Its sister restaurant, Companio on Correo — conveniently located across from the CDR Forbes office — is a local favorite for long breakfasts and relaxed people-watching.
+Its sister restaurant, Companio on Correo — conveniently located across from the CDR Forbes office — is a favorite spot for long breakfasts and relaxed people-watching.
+With its comfortable courtyard seating and generous menu, it’s a place where many people linger over coffee, fresh pastries, and simple breakfast dishes while watching the rhythm of the city pass by.

 La Buena Vida